No matter what type of business you are in, as long as you are involved in email marketing, reminders are something you need to consider and work on.

 Jessica James Massage Therapist Team

-14. Reminder mail to HR for job interview
+14. Reminder Mail to HR for a Job Interview

 Subject Line: Interview Confirmation Request